jbaylies/Electrobrass_Encyclopedia/docs/content/tutorials/LED-sousa-bell.rst

 Arranging the LEDs
 ------------------

-Take a screenshot of the spiral in jit.world (or use the one provided above), and use a projector to project it onto your sousaphone bell.
-This will be where you place your LEDs.
-I found that it is easier to place the LEDs while the projector is on than it is to mark the spots with a marker and then put the LEDs on top of the marked spots.
-Once completed, the bell will look best from the point of view of where the projector was while you were placing the LEDs
+Project a screenshot of the spiral in jit.world onto the bell.
+Place the LEDs onto the projected dots while being mindful of the wiring order.
+You'll want to wire the 200 LEDs in eight groups of 25.
+You should use your own discretion to do this as efficiently as possible.

 One problem I faced is that I placed half the LEDs, then took a break for a few days, and when I tried to set up the projector again I learned that realigning the projector perfectly is impossible.
 This led to one speck of light hitting the flare of the bell the first time, and the throat of the bell the second time, which made me place one extra LED, which led to much confusion later on.

-You'll want to wire the 200 LEDs in eight groups of 25.
-You should use your own discretion to do this as efficiently as possible.
-You can use my wiring diagram below as a guideline, but be warned that it’s flipped on its X axis, and I had to account for one extra LED.
-Fibonacci index #29 corresponds to wiring index #35 and #170.
+Once completed, the bell will look best from the projector's point of view.

 .. figure:: media/numbered-indices.jpeg
    :width: 90%
    :alt: numbered-indices.jpeg

    I used this diagram to reorder the coordinates from the Fibonacci spiral order to my wiring order.
+You can use it as a guideline, but be warned that it’s flipped on its X axis, and I had to account for one extra LED.
+Fibonacci index #29 corresponds to wiring index #35 and #170.

-The top numbers are the Fibonacci indices, which can be obtained from `here <http://iwant2study.org/lookangejss/math/Series_Numbers/ejss_model_FibonacciSpiral/>`_ by clicking ``number``.
-The bottom numbers are the wiring indices.
-I did not plan out the wiring indices in advance.
-I simply turned on the first LED in each of the eight chains and wrote down the wiring indices on the above chart.
+The top numbers are the Fibonacci indices, from `iwant2study.org <http://iwant2study.org/lookangejss/math/Series_Numbers/ejss_model_FibonacciSpiral/>`_.
+The bottom numbers are the wiring indices, which can be determined by turning on the first LED in each of the eight strips.

-Then I typed all of those indices into a coll object, which allowed me to reorder the coordinates properly using the patch pictured below.
+Typing those indices into a coll object allows the coordinates to be reordered using the patch below.

 .. figure:: media/coll-reorder.png
    :scale: 90%
    :alt: coll-reorder.png

    This essentially makes the whole thing a big, low-resolution TV screen.

-...and that’s all the info you need to do this yourself.
-Best of luck!